CommunityHiQ/Instructions/README.md

 Task are added to nuget feed frends-community on myget.org.
 Best way to browse it is via gallery: https://www.myget.org/gallery/frends-community

 GitHub Actions are used to build task on every push and then to make relese build when code is merged to master.
-When doing a new task it is better to use task template and then manually edit json files under .github/workflows/ if you need to edit build or add passwords etc. to unit test.
+When doing a new task it is better to use task template and then manually edit json files under .github/workflows to edit build or add passwords etc. to unit test.
+See section Unit tests to see how passwords etc. should be saved.

 ## Review check list
 Goals